vuralberkem/vuralberkem.github.io/_pages/about.md

 ### Interdisciplinary Interests

 Beyond biorobotics and mechatronics engineering, I have a strong interest in **management, economics, and basically all social sciences**.
 This diverse background allows me to approach technical problems from different perspectives.
-You will find reflections of these interests in my [blog posts](/year-archive/), where I explore topics ranging from data-driven decision-making to social dynamics.
+You will find reflections of these interests in my [**blog posts**](https://berkemvural.blogspot.com/), where I explore topics ranging from data-driven decision-making to social dynamics.

 ### Outside the Lab